Skip to content

 • Day 20: You make a $1,000 payment (balance becomes $1,500)

 This is why making a payment early in the billing cycle reduces your interest.
-The payment lowers your average daily balance for more days.
 If you had made that $1,000 payment on day 5 instead of day 20, your average daily balance would drop to $1,583, saving roughly $8 in interest for that month.
+Small timing difference, real money saved.

 The minimum payment trap

-Your credit card statement shows a minimum payment, usually 1 to 3% of the balance or $25 to $35, whichever is greater.
-This is the bare minimum to avoid a late fee and a negative mark on your credit report.
+Your credit card statement shows a minimum payment — usually 1 to 3% of the balance or $25 to $35, whichever is greater.
+Here is why minimum payments are a trap:

 $5,000 balance at 24% APR, minimum payment of 2% ($100 initial):